 Walk off the high street, through the historic arch and over the cobblestones and you will find yourself in an eighteenth century walled garden peopled with sculptures of King Arthur, Merlin, Mordred and Morgana, and carvings of classic Welsh folktales from The Mabinogion.
 Among these - at 44 feet long - is the world's largest love spoon.

 Here, reconstructed arches of the main Roman gates frame two huge murals bringing to life the city beyond.
 Alongside, our shops and restaurant open out into the courtyard.

 'a unique collection of sculptures that has no equal anywhere in Wales.'

-Restaurant and Gallery
+Restaurant and Galleries

 In Welsh, 'ffwrwm' means 'bench' - a place to sit.
 It comes from the Latin 'forum'.
 For Romans, the forum was a gathering place of great social significance.
 Every town had one.
 It was a marketplace - and a site for meetings and debates.